 Craven’s Jujubee Midge

-Again, you’ll need a few of these flies in sizes 18-22 and various weighted heads to match the water depth you’re fly fishing in.
+The rainbow warrior fly is great for winter fishing when the water is a little dirty or high.
+This is because of its flashy appearance that can be easily spotted by the fish.
+You’ll need a few of these flies in sizes 18-22 and various weighted heads to match the water depth you’re fly fishing in.

 San Juan Worm

-Another fly pattern that works all year round is the San Juan Worm or other worm flies such as the Squirmy Wormy.
-Just a handful of these flies is all you need in your box, just be sure to have them in different colors in sizes 14-16 and in different weights too.
+Another fly pattern that works all year round is the San Juan worm fly or other worm flies such as the Squirmy Wormy.
+The reason these work so well is that worms are always in the river system, and in winter, they are particularly tempting for trout.

 Brooks Sprout Midge